Nature, culture and history

 The curtain fig tree is a green fig Ficus virens and the strangling habit is common to this and other tropical rainforest fig species.
 Green figs produce red fruit and fleshy leaves that are eaten by a wide range of birds, insects, bats and other mammals.
 Don’t be surprised to see bare branches—green figs are deciduous and drop their leaves during the cooler months.

 Widespread clearing of mabi forest has resulted in several plant species being declared at risk.
-Lacewood Firmiana papuana and pink leaf haplostichanthus Haplostichanthus sp. are near threatened species found in the Curtain Fig National Park.
-Vulnerable plants in the park include the tree warratah Alloxylon flammeum and red-fruited sauropus Sauropus macranthus.
+Lacewood Firmiana papuana and pink leaf Haplostichanthus Haplostichanthus sp. are near threatened species found in the Curtain Fig National Park.
+Vulnerable plants in the park include the tree waratah Alloxylon flammeum and red-fruited sauropus Sauropus macranthus.

 Fig trees and fig wasps have an interesting, interdependent relationship and each species of fig wasp is only able to fertilise the flowers of one species of fig tree.
 The tiny female fig wasp (just 3mm long) is attracted by the smell of the female flowers inside the developing fig. The female bores into the fig and deposits her eggs in the female flowers.
 In the process the female wasp fertilises many of the surrounding flowers.
 The larvae develop and produce a substance to stop the fig fruit from ripening—ensuring the fruit and larvae are not eaten.
 As the wasps mature, the males emerge and fertilise the female wasps before burrowing through the fig wall.
 This stimulates the male flowers to open and the emerging female wasps become covered in their pollen.
 The female wasps, covered in pollen, burrow out of the fig and fly off in search of another fruit.